-Great alternative to Trello for development teams that want a tool built to work directly in the GitHub environment.
+Great Trello alternative for development teams that want a tool built to work directly in the GitHub environment.

-ZenHub is designed to work in a GitHub environment and is promoted as such as a way for GitHub-based teams to manage tasks without interrupting their workflow.
+ZenHub is one of the Trello Alternative designed to work in a GitHub environment and is promoted as such as a way for GitHub-based teams to manage tasks without interrupting their workflow.

-ZenHub is a user-friendly and workable alternative to Trello, with data migration, automation of workflows, and integration with other tools.
+ZenHub is a user-friendly and workable Trello Alternative, with data migration, automation of workflows, and integration with other tools.

 ZenHub is the sensible choice if you are using GitHub.
 Not only is it likely to be familiar with your developers, it can save your team a lot of time theoretically by eliminating the need to jump in and out of GitHub in order to manage tasks in third party tools.

 Zenhub costs $5/user / month and is available for 14 days in a free trial version.

 Fully functional, flexible PM tool that can be easily configured to support kanban and agile methods